-The detector unit is powered by the 12-volt DC system and is always operating as long as the camper is connected to a charged battery or 120-volt AC shore power.
+The detector unit is powered by the 12-volt DC system and is always powered as long as the camper is connected to the truck, a charged battery, or 120-volt AC power.
 A green light on the front panel indicates that the detector has power.
+The fuse for the detector is located behind the detector.